-2-1-4-1.
-Serial RS-232 Port
+2-1-3-1.
+Configuring the Management Agent of GSW-1291 through the Serial RS-232 Port

 To perform the configuration through RS-232 console port, the switch's serial port must be directly connected to a DCE device, for example, a PC, through RS-232 cable with DB-9 connector.
 Next, run a terminal emulator with the default setting of the switch's serial port.
 With this, you can communicate with the switch.